joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/20/podcasts/the-daily/transgender-teenagers-clinic-texas.html?searchResultPosition=8

 **In the fog of dementia, one grandmother learns again and again that her country is at war.**\
 `Millions of Ukrainians have been displaced since the war started.
-Many who have stayed behind are elderly or disabled, and unable or unwilling to leave their homes.`\
+Many elderly or disabled people have been unable or unwilling to leave their homes.`\
 https://nytimes.com/2022/04/20/world/dementia-grandparent.html?searchResultPosition=9

 **6 Rohingya Refugees Are Killed Fleeing Detention Center in Malaysia**\